hashicorp/nomad/website/source/api/nodes.html.md

   - `Message` - The specific message for the event, detailing what occurred.

   - `Subsystem` - The subsystem where the node event took place.
-Subsysystems
+Subsystems
     include:

     - `Drain` - The Nomad server draining subsystem.